 The old saying is true: “please” and “thank you” go a long way.
 People like to be appreciated, to feel that their work is acknowledged.
 Yet in today’s workplace, gratitude has gone by the wayside and today’s workforce is feeling it.

 While simple acts of kindness may not appear to make a significant impact, studies show otherwise, particularly in the workplace.
 Gallup’s State of the American Workplace report revealed 70% of workers aren’t engaged at work.
 7 in 10 of the employees sitting in your offices, connected to your network, are disengaged from their role and the company.
 The solution?
-Create a culture of gratitude – if that means going out to lunch or dinner as a team, presenting them with custom pens, and sending them handwritten letters of commendation and appreciation, go for it!
+Build a culture of gratitude – if that means going out to lunch or dinner as a team, presenting them with custom pens, and sending them handwritten letters of commendation and appreciation, go for it!

 A grateful culture doesn’t have to be complex.
 For example, Harvard Health found that managers who say “thank you” inspire their team to work harder.
 Emergenetics revealed that displaying gratitude creates an engaged, well-rounded employee who is motivated to go the extra mile.